ReSPECT Level 1: Awareness

 - Confirmation of validity (used when the form is reviewed)

 The ReSPECT form should be used in colour wherever possible.
-Where a form is printed in black and white we recommend that it is printed on lilac coloured paper.
+Where a form is printed in black and white we recommend that it is printed on lilac coloured paper if possible.

 Avoid copying ReSPECT forms wherever possible.
 When copies are required for local process they need to be clearly marked “COPY”.